 Cooking Classes Positano

-~ Featuring our Amalfi Coast Lemon Menu
+~ Featuring Our Neapolitan and Amalfi Coast Lemon Menu

 If pasta is your favorite, you can choose to add on our Pasta Making Workshop where you will make additional fresh, hand-made pasta with seasonal sauces.
 Fresh pasta making is an art in Italy, and in Positano you will learn to make it step-by-step!
 Believe it or not, Italy boasts over 1,000 different types of pasta, including tortellini, cannelloni, orecchiette, casarecci, and garganelli, to name a few.